ak56867/RestaurantReviewProject/README.md

 A Restaurant Review website using node.js

 Steps:
-install node.js
+#install node.js
+#install all the dependencies from npm using: npm install <dependency_name>
+#install mongodb
-install all the dependencies from npm using: npm install <dependency_name> intall mongodb run mongodb and connect it to node.js from the 'app.js' file
+#run mongodb and connect it to node.js from the 'app.js' file